 “I decided to tell the public about my condition through my Facebook page and blog.
 When I was first diagnosed with DVT, I shared about it and it was eye opening for many people who knew nothing about it.
 So I said let me do it also with the lung cancer and who knows, I might help someone out there.
 The feedback was overwhelming.
 Writing about it was also therapeutic and within 48 hours of writing that post, God started answering my prayers.
 People were calling my husband saying they wanted to help hence the birth of One Nation for Janet.
 The money came in, I was able to finish two cycles of chemotherapy, buy all the drugs in India and fly back to Kenya,” she says adding that she didn’t need another affirmation that God answers prayers and she knew, without a shadow of doubt, that she would be declared cancer-free.

-In January this year, she and her husband travelled to India for a review and another PET scan.
+In January 2016, she and her husband travelled to India for a review and another PET scan.
 The doctors compared the results of the previous scan and the current one and were amazed.
 True to her conviction, the cancer lesions were gone.

 Standing up with Janet…

 The doctors told Janet that a lot of people must have been praying for her for which she aptly responded that she had an army of people back home standing in the gap in prayers.

 “I got a lot of support from people I didn’t know.
 I was overwhelmed by the love Kenyans showed me and it was then I realised Kenyans have great hearts.
 They can give you their hearts, their time, their finances and most importantly their prayers.
 There were days I was tired both physically and mentally and I believe it’s these prayers that got me through.
 This has also been a huge spiritual journey for me.
 It’s true when Jesus said that faith the size of a mustard seed could move a mountain.
 I am a testament of that,” says the 38-year-old adding she is indebted to her family and friends who have been with her every step of the way.

 Finding her purpose…